6:30 PM School Board Business Meeting

 7:00 PM High School Graduation

 Based on Studs Terkel's best-selling book of interviews with American workers, Working assembles a chorus of professionals whose toils and triumphs represent the backbone of this country.
 These small slices of life are told through stories and songs, featuring music by Craig Carnelia, Micki Grant, Lin-Manuel Miranda, Mary Rodgers, Susan Birkenhead, Stephen Schwartz, and James Taylor.
 Due to COVID restrictions, the pre-recorded performance will be virtually streamed for $10 per viewing.

-St. Louis Park High School senior Anna Keith has been named the school’s Athena Award winner for 2020.
-Keith earned a total of eight varsity letters during her high school career in four different sports including cross country, tennis, basketball and track and field.
+St. Louis Park High School senior Erin Brousseau has been named the school’s Athena Award winner for 2021.
+Brousseau earned a total of 13 varsity letters during her high school career in three different sports including cross country, hockey, and lacrosse.

 Due to the retirement of Aquila Elementary School Principal Shelley Nielsen at the end of the 2020-21 school year, St. Louis Park Public Schools is seeking a new elementary principal.
 The position is posted internally for current staff to apply and externally for new leaders seeking to join the school district.
 The school district is committed to a selection process that is both rigorous and objective.